TASI 2021 Applications Now Open

 TASI has been held each summer since 1984, originally at Michigan, Yale, Santa Cruz, Santa Fe and Brown, and since 1989 in Boulder.
 Each year, typically, some sixty of the most promising advanced theory graduate students in the United States, along with a few beginning postdocs and experimental graduate students, have attended TASI.
-TASI-2016 will be held from Monday, June 6 to Friday, July 1 at the University of Colorado Boulder.
+TASI-2017 will be held from Monday, June 5 to 30 at the University of Colorado Boulder.
 The emphasis shifts from year to year, but typically, there have been courses of lectures on phenomenology, field theory, string physics, and the particle - astrophysics interface, as well as seminars on other theoretical and experimental topics.
 It has been highly successful, especially in introducing students to a broader range of ideas than they normally experience at their home institutions or while working on their dissertation topics.

 The themes of recent TASI schools were "The Obscure Universe: Neutrinos and Other Dark Matters”, “The Many Dimensions of Quantum Field Theory", and “Anticipating the Next Discoveries in Particle Physics".

 TASI has limited funds to support participants.
 In past years, most of the participants were given partial support to take care of the cost of meals and accommodation at one of the residence halls on campus and some travel expenses.

 Boulder is forty miles from Denver International Airport.
 The campus is located at the foot of the Rocky Mountains at an elevation of 5400 feet.
 The weather during June is usually quite pleasant, with a temperature range of 55° F to 85° F, low humidity, and regular afternoon thunderstorms.
 A sweater is a necessity and rain gear is useful.